Clinical Psychology Internship

 TRAINING COMMITTEE

-The psychology training committee is composed of all psychologists involved in the training of interns.
+The psychology training committee is composed of all psychologists involved in the training of interns and a few administrators who oversee the Internship Program.
 The committee’s purpose is to solicit feedback from supervisors and further enhance the training of interns.
 All members will be involved in self-study development, intern supervision, and program development.
-The training committee meets once per month.
+The training committee meets once per quarter.
 It is chaired by the director of training.
 The committee strives to secure a high level of quality in every component of the Internship.
 The director of training has overall responsibility for the integrity and the quality of the internship.

 Although we have flexible work weeks, schedules are organized around regularly scheduled meetings and some required evening hours (at least six hours of availability after 5 p.m. per week); this is to accommodate the school and work schedules of our clients.
 It is standard for interns to work at least two evenings a week until 8 p.m.